Emmotes/ic_spoilers/docs/corazon.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Honorary Crewmates** (Guess)
-> All Champions adjacent to Corazón gain the Neutral tag (along the good/evil spectrum), and the BASE effect of Pirate's Code is increased by 100% for each Champion that was not Neutral before.
+> ll Champions adjacent to Corazón gain the Neutral tag (along the good/evil spectrum), and the BASE effect of Pirate's Code is increased by 100% for each Champion that was not Neutral before.

+<span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>